 - Is large, rugged, and powerful, with a wolf-like appearance

 - Has a thick coat that comes in many colors and patterns

 - Carries himself with a dignified, impressive presence

 - Looks imposing, so makes an effective deterrent

-- Doesn't need a great deal of exercise
+- Despite his size, doesn't need a great deal of exercise

 An Akita Inu may be right for you.

 - Potential aggression toward people when not socialized properly

 - Strong-willed mind of his own, requiring a confident owner who can take charge